RTO likely to impose fine if accessory minerals not covered while transporting - www.lokmattimes.com

 RTO likely to impose fine if accessory minerals not covered while transporting

-Nashik, Jan 18 It has been made mandatory from January 1 to put tarpaulin covers during the transportation of ...
+It has been made mandatory from January 1 to put tarpaulin covers during the transportation of accessory minerals to ...

 It has been made mandatory from January 1 to put tarpaulin covers during the transportation of accessory minerals to prevent them from falling and causing pollution.
 If not, the government is considering imposing a fine of thousands of rupees and suspending the license of the vehicle owners, but the Regional Transport Office has not yet received such an order.